tpavlek/basketofyegs/source/_podcasts/2016-04-18-andrew-knack-discusses-the-user-fees-whitepaper.md

 ---
+title: "Toll Roads?
+Zone-Based Fares?
+Edmonton Ward 1 Councillor Andrew Knack talks User Fees"
+track_no:
+description: "City Councillor for Ward 1, Andrew Knack, takes some time to sit down and shed light on some of the nuance of the City of Edmonton's white paper on User Fees"
+mp3url: ""
+mp3size:
+duration: ""
 ---

 * [The episode that included Marina Banister](http://basketofyegs.com/episode/2016/03/21/city-of-edmonton-youth-council/) in which we discuss whether 16-year-olds should be able to vote in municipal elections.